linhvo/umbelapi/README.md

 4. Database setup

-    We use postgres for local environment as well as in heroku.
+    PosgreSQL is used for local environment as well as in heroku.

     + Run the following commands in psql console to create postgres user & database